h1hemanthkumar/myproject-for-placements/README.md

 # myproject-for-placements
-This is for the projects Author-H.M Hemanth Kumar
+This is for the projects.<br>Author-H.M Hemanth Kumar